-- Customer Solutions accessing maintenance schedules for Parks and Roads, to enable customers to receive an immediate outcome via phone or email. - · Improve animal registration efficiencies. - Establish a Development Services customer service commitment standard for the purpose of setting timeframes for accessing applications and responding to enquiries. - Creation of new customer request system for Sporting Club and Community Group enquiries, economic development enquiries and leasing enquiries. - Education and training for Customer Solutions officers in Building, Plumbing and Planning enquiries to obtain relevant information prior to handing enquiry to Development Services team. - Implementation of the BPay View option for annual animal registration renewals for those animal owners who sign up to have renewal form emailed rather than receiving a printed renewal form. - New Local Laws vehicles with branding promoting responsible pet ownership and safety around our region's schools. - Upskilling of Council employees by completing Certificate IV of Government Investigation. - Working with schools in the Gladstone Region to educate parents on safe school parking. - Production of new signage for on leash/ off leash locations in other areas of the Gladstone Region. - Conduct a Summer Biosecurity Surveillance Program (November - April) and African Tulip Tree Removal Program. - Introduction of '5-Star' certificate program to acknowledge food businesses that are consistently compliant during routine inspections. - Improve compliance and building quality connections with licensed premises by providing compliance correspondence in various languages for businesses with non-English speaking staff.
+CUSTOMER EXPERIENCE CONTINUED OTHER HIGHLIGHTS FOR 2020/21 Customer Solutions accessing maintenance To increase reach and improve understanding of community needs and schedules for Parks and Roads, to enable feedback, a survey link was added to all customers to receive an immediate outcome email correspondence. outcome via phone or email.
+Development Services have been part of the Improve animal registration efficiencies.
+Working Group and subsequent adoption of Establish a Development Services customer the Economic Development Strategy 2021service commitment standard for the 2025. purpose of setting timeframes for accessing applications and responding to enquiries.
+An applications team was formed within Customer Solutions who have processed · Creation of new customer request system on average 900 business applications per for Sporting Club and Community Group month enquiries, economic development enquiries The Calliope counter transitioned to the and leasing enquiries. rebranded Calliope Library and Transaction · Education and training for Customer Centre allowing easier public access to front Solutions officers in Building, Plumbing and Planning enquiries to obtain relevant The Agnes Water Rural Transaction information prior to handing enquiry to Centre team delivered a successful 'Early Development Services team.
+Voting' period for the Queensland State · Implementation of the BPay View option Government election issuing 1813 ballot for annual animal registration renewals for papers to both residents and travellers. those animal owners who sign up to have Produced and installed new signage for on renewal form emailed rather than receiving leash/off leash dog locations in Tannum a printed renewal form.
+Sands and Agnes Water. · New Local Laws vehicles with branding Development Services delivered a series of promoting responsible pet ownership and fact sheets to support customers through safety around our region's schools. the buying, building and renovating process · Upskilling of Council employees by within the region. completing Certificate IV of Government Investigation.
+Working with schools in the Gladstone Region to educate parents on safe school parking.
+LOOKING AHEAD Production of new signage for on leash/ off leash locations in other areas of the BackflowID App and Tag System -Gladstone Region.
+Implement a solution for improving water network compliance to keep our Conduct a Summer Biosecurity Surveillance drinking water safe through technology Program (November - April) and African enhancements and digital capabilities Tulip Tree Removal Program. that support the improvement of service Introduction of '5-Star' certificate program delivery. to acknowledge food businesses that are Trade Waste Management Plan - Review consistently compliant during routine plan and implement enhanced permit and inspections monitoring of the discharge of waste to · Improve compliance and building quality improve protection of our region against connections with licensed premises by environmental pollution. providing compliance correspondence in Improve business processes and systems to various languages for businesses with nonmake it easier for our employees to do their English speaking staff. work and serve our community.
+86 Gladstone Regional Council 2020/21 Annual Report